drtychai/penum/README.md

 # Parallel Enumerator
-Current branch still in progress.
-Functionality is equivalent to `master`.
+_This project is still in progress._

+The current [master](https://github.com/drtychai/penum/tree/master) branch version performes the full subdomain enumeration, with JSON output to `./api/logs/subdomains-<tld>.json`

 This is an *active* enumerator.
 We take no responsibility for how or where this is used.